 When it comes to UI design for telehealth platforms, colors like blue (which is a staple color in the medical field) can be used as it symbolizes calmness and trust.
 Another good color to use is green on the other hand is synonymous with nature, health, and renewal.

-Do you have a telehealth project which you have design needs for?
+Do you have a telehealth project for which you have design needs?
 Get in touch with us here!